MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-dart-algebraic-data-types.md

 categories: flutter
 permalink: /blog/:title
 ---
 Algebraic Data Types (ADTs) are a powerful functional programming concept that allows developers to model complex data structures more elegantly than traditional object-oriented classes.
 They are composite types, meaning that they combine other types.
 Dart 3.0 introduced sealed classes and [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching), which made ADTs possible in Dart 3.
+[Dart Switch Expressions](https://www.christianfindlay.com/blog/dart-switch-expressions) leverage pattern matching well.
 This article explains the concept of ADTs, how to use them in Dart, and why using them with pattern matching solves so many traditional code-design problems that OOP languages tend to struggle with.

 ## What are Algebraic Data Types?